pojntfx/uni-hacking-notes/docs/main.md

 \newpage

-So we continue our search in the database and find faculty ID numbers, which we can use to login to the non-admin area, which looks like this:
+By continuing to dump the database and I was also able to find faculty ID numbers, which we can use to login to the non-admin area:

 ![Faculty login](./static/faculty-login.png)